rhuiz4/QQ/README.md

 ## Doubly Linked Nodes

 We have decided to use a doubly linked nodes because we want more practice with nodes, and using a doubly linked node is helpful for certain methods.
 For example, add, addFirst, remove, removeFirst, size, getFirst, clear() and getLast are all O(1) using a doubly linked node.

+## Fixed Bugs

+- Changed == to equals()
+- Made toString able to process more than just String QQ
+- Fixed addFirst()'s inability to process QQ with the size of 0